muzakkirhussain011/unifyai_demos/Unify/LLM-Wars/README.md

 The source code for **LLM Wars** is part of a larger collection of demos.
 You can access the original source code for this specific project [here](https://github.com/leebissessar5/Unify-LLM-Wars).

 ### Live Application
-A live version of the application is hosted on Streamlit, allowing you to interact with it immediately without the need to set up a local environment.
-Visit the application at: [LLM Wars on Streamlit](https://unify-llm-wars-tftznesvztdt2bwsqgub3r.streamlit.app/).

 ### Running Locally
 To run **LLM Wars** locally, clone the repository, then open up a terminal window from this directory (where this README is located) and follow these steps: